ingrammicro/puzzle-tokens/README.md

 .TextStyle {
     font-size:             12px;
-    font-family:           Open Sans; // or "Open Sans","Times New Roman"
+    font-family:           "Open Sans"; // or "Open Sans","Times New Roman"
     font-weight:           bold;      // or extra-light, light, regular, medium, semibold, bold
     line-height:           1.0;       // or 1.2 or 1.5 or any other mulitplier for font-size
     color:                 #FFFFFF;